Slyther/jobsity-calendar/README.md

 ## Jobsity Calendar Challenge

-A calendar where you can add reminders
+A cross-browser, mobile-friendly calendar where you can add reminders.

 ### Stack